IntelLabs/asl-interpreter/docs/index.md

   - Coding guidelines

+- ASL language discussion

+  - [Typechecking and synthesis](asl/typechecking.md): how we can specify the ASL typesystem and how that relates to the current implementation.

 - Unofficial ASL extensions

   - [Foreign function interface](asl/ffi.md): how we connect generated C or Verilog code to